 Learn more about the State Pension in our guide How the State Pension works and about how to defer it in our article Deferring State Pension – How much can I get and is it worth it?

-Don’t forget about employer contributions and tax relief
+Don’t forget about tax relief

-In addition to your employer’s contributions, you will also get tax relief on your contributions.
 This basically means that some of the money that you would have paid in tax to the government goes into your pension instead.
 You will get tax relief at your rate of income tax:

 • Basic-rate taxpayers get 20% pension tax relief automatically